- About Israel

 In his speech to the United Nations this week, Palestinian leader Mahmoud Abbas said that Palestinians are no longer bound to the agreements that they signed with Israel.
 Abbas said that Israel must assume fully its responsibilities as an “occupying power.”

 Also this week in Israel in the News:

-This week’s Israel in the News Perspective features The Fellowship’s Ami Farkas on the Palestinians’ stubborn refusal to accept Israel as a Jewish state.
+This week’s Israel in the News Perspective features The Fellowship’s Ami Farkas on the Jewish holiday of Sukkot and the lessons it teaches about security.

 Read More » Comments (0) »